-Thousands of right-wingers gathered in Madrid on Sunday (18 November) to commemorate the fourth anniversary of the death of Spanish dictator, General Francisco Franco.
+Background: Thousands of right-wingers gathered in Madrid on Sunday (18 November) to commemorate the fourth anniversary of the death of Spanish dictator, General Francisco Franco.
 Demonstrators, giving fascist salutes, paid tribute to Jose Antonio Prima de Rivera -- the founder of the right-wing falange, who was executed in November, 1936.
 Observers agreed that the turnout was bigger than last year.
 This suggested growing support for the far right -- a faction with minimal parliamentary representation at present.

 SYNOPSIS: The crowd of right-wingers gathered at Oriente Square -- in front of the Royal Palace in Madrid -- to pay tribute to the man they regard as the hero of the Spanish Civil War.